temporalio/documentation/docs/typescript/search-attributes.md

 For example, you could set `CustomKeywordField` to `impossibleVal`.
 Then searching `CustomKeywordField != 'impossibleVal'` will match Workflows with `CustomKeywordField` not equal to `impossibleVal`, which includes Workflows without the `CustomKeywordField` set.

-## Future: Retrieving search attributes
+## Future: Retrieving Search Attributes

-Temporal supports using the `SearchAttributes` property of `workflow.GetInfo` to get a specific search attribute, however, this is not yet supported in the TypeScript SDK.
+Temporal supports using the `SearchAttributes` property of `workflow.GetInfo` to get a specific Search Attribute, however, this is not yet supported in the TypeScript SDK.

-## Future: Querying search attributes within a workflow
+## Future: Querying Search Attributes within a workflow

 You can programmatically retrieve attributes from a workflow execution with `GetSearchAttributes`, and log out all fields with `GetIndexedFields` in Temporal, however, this is not yet supported in the TypeScript SDK.

-## Future: Testing search attributes
+## Future: Testing Search Attributes

 Testing is not yet supported in the TypeScript SDK.